Sul Ross State University

 Sul Ross State University (SRSU) is a public university in Alpine, Texas, United States.
 The main campus is the primary institution of higher education serving the nineteen-county Big Bend region of far West Texas.
-Branch campuses, branded as Rio Grande College, are located in Del Rio, Uvalde, Eagle Pass, and Castroville.
+Branch campuses, branded as Sul Ross State International, are located in Del Rio, Uvalde, and Eagle Pass.

 Named for former Texas governor and Confederate general Lawrence Sullivan Ross, the institution was founded in 1917 as Sul Ross Normal College and was made a university in 1969.
 It is governed by the Board of Regents of the Texas State University System.

 History

 On April 14, 1914, Governor James E. Ferguson signed the bill selecting Alpine as the site for a normal school.

 It received state university status in 1969.

 Campus

+The main campus is mostly in the Alpine city limits, though one section is in an unincorporated area.

-This section needs to be created describing the overall campus, the Everett E. Turner Range Animal Science Center, athletic properties south of the Union Pacific Railroad, west of SH 223, the programs at the old Centennial School, and the university's research working ranch near Sierra Blanca.
+The campus includes the Everett E. Turner Range Animal Science Center, athletic properties south of the Union Pacific Railroad, west of SH 223, the programs at the old Centennial School, and the university's research working ranch near Sierra Blanca.